ekm507/shoonk/README.md

 3. if you are using a reverse proxy, you may need to configure nginx or other stuff in your server.

+## TODO

+1. make better webpage for link (add a copy to clipboard button)

+2. add ability to customize link names for short and long links. (/l and /s)